CrazedoutSoft/cornelia/README.md

 set env CORNELIA_HOME to cornelia install dir.
 (export CORNELIA_HOME=<path to cornelia>)

+If you start bin/startup.sh from cornelia directory CORNELIA_HOME is set to pwd.

 >make<br/>
 >bin/startup.sh (may have to chmod 755 on *.sh files in /bin)
 <p/>